LordDashMe/LordDashMe/README.md

 ## Hi, Dash here! :wave:

 - 🔭 I’m currently working on some special projects, you can check it out using this [link](http://lorddashme.github.io/projects/).
-- 🌱 I’m currently learning some of the latest trends related to tech.
+- 🌱 I’m currently learning some of the latest trends related to tech (blockchain, machine learning, etc.).
 - 📫 To reach me, you may send your queries using this [contact form](http://lorddashme.github.io/contact/).